|Berkeley Parents Network|

 Adventure Day Camp (Walnut Creek, CA)

-Editor note: there is a camp in Oakland with a similar name: Adventure Time Summer Camp
+Editor note: there is a camp and after-school program in Oakland with a similar name: Adventure Time Summer Camp

 Re: Camp for visiting 10 year old boys from Shanghai?

 How long will the boys be here?
 If long enough, I'd highly recommend Adventure Day Camp in Walnut Creek.
 They have a bus service and will pick up from and return the kids to your house each day.
 They are a quintessential ''summer camp'' with all the things offered that one thinks of when thinking of camp...sports, skits, horses, sailing, crafts, swimming, performances, silly dress up days, tie dye, an overnight camp out, etc. The sessions are 3 weeks long and the kids get really close to the other kids in their group as well as their counselor and bus drivers.
 My kids LOVE it and will be there for two full sessions each.
 Happy ACD parent

 Re: Camp for 1st grader that lasts more than 2 weeks

 For our family, we have found it VERY stressful to change camps each week (even when staying with same camp, they usually change the kids there and often who the leader is for an age group every week)...so we did just what you are doing and looked for camps with longer sessions.